overture-stack/SONG/README.md

 Finally,  start debugging by simply running the **remote debug profile** and it will call the **docker image run profile** before launch.

+#### Executing the dockerized song-client in developement mode
+The script `./docker/tools/song-client-dev` takes the arguments runs the `song-client` service entry specified in the `docker-compose.yml` with them.
+For example, to ping the song server, run `./docker/tools/song-client ping`

 #### Debugging the song-server with IntelliJ
 Since the `song-server` is a server and exposes the 5006 debug port, configuration is much easier.
 First, start the server with `make clean start-song-server`.
 Then, create a **remote debug profile** in Intellij with the following configuration:
 ```